djaus2/BlazorSPA/README.md

 A Single Page Application.

 Demostrates using multiple paths to the one page.
-MavMenu is just a menu with each item a different path to the same page.
+NavMenu is just a menu with each item a different path to the same page.
 eg /Page/First  v /Page/Second etc.
 Conditional HTML depending upon the path used.